WaylonWalker/find-kedro/docs/examples/iris.md

 Change directory to the project generated in /mnt/c/temp/find-kedro-examples/find-kedro-iris A best-practice setup includes initialising git and creating a virtual environment before running `kedro install` to install project-specific dependencies.
 Refer to the Kedro documentation: https://kedro.readthedocs.io/
 ```

+After you intall the default iris template go ahead and append `find-kedro` to the end of your `find-kedro-iris/src/requirements.txt` file.

 Next cd into the `find-kedro-iris` example directory, install kedro dependencies, and
 the project itself.
 It is very important that if you have any imports that are fully qualified/absolute i.e `from find_kedro_iris.pipeline.data_engineering import pipeline`